 - Available 24 hours a day, 7 days a week in English and French

 The website will give you instructions on how to complete the application.
 The online application includes a screening section that can tell you whether or not you might be eligible before you submit your application.
 This part of the application is anonymous and requires no last name.

 If you chose to proceed with your online application, you will get a call the next business day to set an in-person intake appointment at one of the City's four Employment and Social Services centres:

 Over the phone

-Call 613-560-6000 to make your application over the phone (press 1 for service in English and 4 for Social Services).
-The information needed to complete your phone application is the same as what is required to complete an online application.
+Call 3-1-1 to make your application over the phone (press 1 for service in English and 4 for Social Services).
+The information needed to complete your phone application is the same as the online application.
 The phone line is open Monday to Friday, 8:45 am to 3:45 pm.
 The telephone interview may take up to 30 minutes.
 If you appear to be eligible you will get an in-person intake appointment usually within four working days.

 What to expect at the intake appointment

 There are two parts to the intake appointment:

 - You will meet a caseworker who will review the information you gave online or over the phone.

 - During this meeting, you will be asked to sign several forms, including a consent form that gives the Ontario Works office permission to access information about you from other government programs or organizations such as the Ministry of Transportation, Employment Insurance and Equifax Canada.
 The Ontario Works office will use the information you provide along with the information from other organizations to determine if you qualify for financial assistance and if so, how much.